Course Overview

 Regular weekly or bi-weekly evening webinars are scheduled between 7 – 9pm and are recorded should you be unavailable to attend the live session.
 Some inductions take place on Saturdays.

-You are required to complete 100 hours in an Early Years setting.
+You are required to complete 100 hours in an Early Years setting for route 1 entrance onto this course and 550 hours for route 2 entrance.
 This can be completed within the setting that you are employed in.
 You will also be required to visit another early years setting for two days to carry out observations.
+For more information on entrance routes onto this programme, please see the ‘entry requirements’ section of this page.

 Course materials are available weekly for download from our eLearning platform.
 One-to-one tutor support and structured online content make this course flexible and accessible alongside your work and family commitments.